Gopaj/PowerBI-project-with-Python/README.md

 # PowerBI-project with Python preprocessing
-Visualizing pokemon data for project using PowerBI
+PowerBI & Python - Visualizing pokemon data for project using PowerBI

 The PowerBI gets data from csv files in the data folder, as well as images from the images.rar.